Markus-bit/Esport-lys/README.md

 ## Feedback

-If you have any feedback or questions, please let me know at: majoa006@osloskolen.no
+If you have any feedback or questions, please let us know at: majoa006@osloskolen.no,

 ## License